-Initial reconnaissance samples from Mirasol's Titan project returned assays up to 1.60 g/t gold from outcrops and small hand-dug pits.
-Mirasol recently completed a 3,285 metre mechanical trenching program which defined a surface gold anomaly at Titan in excess of 700 metres by 660 metres wide.
+Initial reconnaissance samples from the project returned assays up to 1.60 g/t gold from outcrops and small hand-dug pits.
+Mirasol also completed a 3,285 metre mechanical trenching program which defined a surface gold anomaly at Titan in excess of 700 metres by 660 metres wide.
 Uncut assays from the trenches defined multiple intervals in-excess of 100 metres in length of anomalous gold mineralization, with the best interval being 194 metres at 0.41 g/t gold.
 Applying a 0.1 g/t gold cut-off to these results, returned better intervals of 132 metres at 0.55 g/t gold, 80 metres at 0.56 g/t gold, 24 metres at 0.95 g/t gold and 10 metres at 2.93 g/t gold.

-On March 1, 2013, Mirasol reported that it has completed a 17.2 square kilometre high-resolution ground magnetic survey and a 26.6 line-kilometre pole-dipole (PDP) induced polarization (IP) electrical geophysical grid at the Titan gold project.
+Mirasol completed a 17.2 square kilometre high-resolution ground magnetic survey and a 26.6 line-kilometre pole-dipole (PDP) induced polarization (IP) electrical geophysical grid at the project (news release March 1, 2013).
 Results from these ground geophysical surveys are consistent with the Company's geological concept and model of an epithermal gold-bearing zone positioned over a postulated mineralized intrusion at depth.
 Such systems are known to host economic precious and base metals mineralization elsewhere in the area.